Differentiability of the Value Function of Semilinear Parabolic Infinite Time Horizon Optimal Control Problems on $L^2(\Omega)$ under Control Constraints: Proof of Theorem .

 \begin{clr} Let assumptions (\hyperref[assump]{A}) hold and let $(\bar{y}, \bar{u})$ be a local solution of (\hyperref[SLP]{$\calP$}) corresponding to an initial datum $\bar y_0 \in B_Y(\tilde \delta_2)$.
 Then there exist $\delta_3 > 0$, a neighborhood $\hat U = \hat U(\bar{y}, \bar{u}, p) \subset W_{\infty} \times (U \cap C(\bar{I};\calU)) \times W_{\infty}$, and a constant $\mu > 0$ such that for each $y_0 \in B_Y(\bar y_0, \delta_3)$ there exists a unique $(y(y_0), u(y_0), p(y_0)) \in \hat U$ satisfying the first order condition, and

 for all $\hat{y}_0, \tilde{y}_0 \in B_Y(\bar y_0,\delta_3)$, and $\left(y(y_0), u(y_0) \right)$ is a local solution of (\hyperref[SLP]{$\calP$}). \end{clr}

 \nin Next we obtain one of the main results of this paper, the Fr\'{e}chet differentiability of the local value function associated to (\hyperref[SLP]{$\calP$}).
-By local value function we refer to the fact that for some $y_0\in B_Y(\tilde \delta_2)$ may not be unique.
+By referring to a local value function we pay attention to the fact that for some $y_0\in B_Y(\tilde \delta_2)$, problem (\hyperref[SLP]{$\calP$}) may not admit a unique solution.
 But since due to the second order optimality condition local solutions are locally unique under small perturbations of $y_0$, there is a well-defined local value function.
 We continue to use the notation for $\hat U$ and $B_Y(\bar y_0, \delta_3)$ of Corollary \ref{clr:lip_con}.

 \begin{thm} (Sensitivity of Cost) Let assumptions (\hyperref[assump]{A}) hold and let $(\bar{y}, \bar{u})$ be a local solution of (\hyperref[SLP]{$\calP$}) corresponding to an initial datum $\bar y_0 \in B_Y(\tilde \delta_2)$.
 Then for each $y_0 \in B_Y(\bar y_0, \delta_3)$ the local value function $\V$ associated to (\hyperref[SLP]{$\calP$}) is Fr\'{e}chet differentiable with derivative given by